 This study will help us learn whether a group-based, relationship-focused parenting invention, Mom Power, can help improve mental health, parenting stress, child behavior, and the body’s response to stress.

 For this project, we partner with Educare New Orleans and Kingsley House, two Head Start centers here in New Orleans, along with other community partners in the city.
 Mothers will be invited to participate in group sessions through their Head Start centers.
 The program is 10 weeks and focuses on building mothers’ social support, coping skills, and understanding of their children’s behavior.
 In response to the COVID-19 pandemic, we are currently piloting a virtual adaptation of Mom Power.
 If you are interested in being contacted to see if you are eligible for studies in our lab please fill out the contact form linked here.

 Please contact us at email@example.com or 504-206-2910 if you have questions about this study.
 Here is a link to the flyer.

 The Parent and Child Coping Study

-In this study, we are interested in learning more about how parents and children cope with stressful life events, as well as what family and child factors support adaptation in the face of stressors.
+In this study, we have been focused on understanding more about how parents and children cope with stressful life events, as well as what family and child factors support adaptation in the face of stressors.

-Here’s a link to a flyer for the current study.
+Here’s a link to a flyer for this study.